Join us on the beach in Kerala for a Yoga Retreat & Holiday in India 2020: 16 Feb – 1 Mar

 We are always asked how much additional money is required and that is an impossible question to answer definitively, but for lunches, the basic excursions and non-alcoholic beverages you are unlikely to exceed £300.
 We operate a group kitty system which pays for tips, group excursion costs and entry fees, shared lunches when on excursions etc. This simplifies things significantly and saves you the agonising question of when and how much to tip, and is included in our estimate of the £300.
 Then you need to add souvenirs etc (there can be some nice things to bring back, but obviously none essential), spa treatments or extra trips (if that’s what you like) etc. India does not have to be expensive but if you want to push the boat out …

-To reserve a place on the trip requires an initial deposit of £200.
-This is returnable up to the point the trip is viable (by June at latest), when we will advise you.
-An additional deposit of £400 is then due with your confirmation, and the total deposit of £600 becomes non-refundable.
+To reserve a place on the trip requires an initial deposit of £600, which is non-refundable.
 This is the point that you are committed to the trip.
 We would then recommend you book flights.
 The balance is due by 30 Nov 2019.

 We will suggest that you travel on Emirates flight EK530 from Dubai to Kochi, arriving 07.55 on Monday 17 Feb and return to Dubai on EK531 departing Kochi on Sun 1 Mar at 09.20.
 We would recommend connecting Emirates flights from the UK, which means that you could travel out from Birmingham, Manchester or London.
 We will give more advice in due course, but obviously you would book from your chosen UK airport all the way through to Kochi, ensuring that you connect with the flights above and it is a sensible journey time allowing for the connection in Dubai (typically 13-16 hrs total: 8hrs to Dubai, 4hrs Dubai-Kochi + wait time in Dubai).
 If you choose to travel on other flights or dates, you are responsible for either meeting the coach at Kochi airport at the appointed time or arranging your own transfer to the Kochi hotel on arrival.